The-Software-Enterprise/prd/template/4-value_proposition.md

 - **Streamlined Application Process**: Simplify the management of committee and staff applications, making it easier to recruit and engage students.
 - **Broadened Outreach**: Reach students who might not otherwise be aware of your association, fostering a more connected and informed campus community.

-By integrating these features into a single app, the EPFL Student Connect App enhances communication, simplifies event and application management, and promotes greater student involvement with campus associations, creating a more vibrant and engaged university community.
+By integrating these features into a single app, Student Sphere enhances communication, simplifies event and application management, and promotes greater student involvement with campus associations, creating a more vibrant and engaged university community.